 A-203.c: ABAWDs Who Meet Work Requirements through 20 Hours of Employment

 ABAWDs who are employed at least 20 hours per week upon certification for SNAP benefits meet SNAP E&T ABAWD work requirements.
-These SNAP recipients are not placed in the TWIST SNAP E&T outreach pool but can volunteer for SNAP E&T services in any county, as funding permits.
+These SNAP recipients are not placed in the WorkInTexas.com SNAP E&T outreach pool but can volunteer for SNAP E&T services in any county, as funding permits.

 Use information in B-108.f: Unsubsidized Employment to calculate employment hours.

 Boards must ensure that Workforce Solutions Office staff does not initiate a sanction request if an ABAWD is meeting the work requirement through 20 hours of employment and volunteers for SNAP E&T services but later decides not to cooperate.
-However, Workforce Solutions Office staff must close all SNAP E&T services, support services, and the SNAP E&T Program Detail immediately.
+However, Workforce Solutions Office staff must close all SNAP E&T services, support services, and the SNAP E&T application immediately.
 No further action is required.

 A-203.d: Federal Time-Limit Exceptions for ABAWDs